Restoring Midwifery and Birth WORKBOOK

 The Landscape of Midwifery Care for Aboriginal Communities in Canada (2016)

-In 2016, the National Aboriginal Council of Midwives published four policy recommendations that support culturally safe midwifery services for Indigenous families.
-Since its publication NACM has made headway on ALL four recommendations with the Canadian Government:
+In 2016, the National Council of Indigenous Midwives published four policy recommendations that support culturally safe midwifery services for Indigenous families.
+Since its publication NCIM has made headway on ALL four recommendations with the Canadian Government:

 - Increasing Midwifery Positions in Indigenous Communities